brightcove/hot-shots/README.md

   client.set(['foo', 'bar'], 42, null, function(error, bytes){
     //this only gets called once after all messages have been sent if(error){
       console.error('Oh noes!
-There was an error.', error);
+There was an error:', error);
     } else {
       console.log('Successfully sent', bytes, 'bytes');
     }